Daedalus-Robotics/avr_tello_2023/README.md

 # avr_tello_2023
-Place were our 2023 Tello code, both manual and autonomous is housed
+Place where our Tello code for the season is housed.